awsdocs/iam-user-guide/doc_source/id_users_manage.md

 Amazon Web Services offers multiple tools for managing the IAM users in your AWS account\.
 You can list the IAM users in your account or in a group, or list all groups that a user is a member of\.
 You can rename or change the path of an IAM user\.
 You can also delete an IAM user from your AWS account\.

 For more information about adding, changing, or removing managed policies for an IAM user, see [Changing permissions for an IAM user](id_users_change-permissions.md)\.
 For information about managing inline policies for IAM users, see [Adding and removing IAM identity permissions](access_policies_manage-attach-detach.md), [Editing IAM policies](access_policies_manage-edit.md), and [Deleting IAM policies](access_policies_manage-delete.md)\.
 As a best practice, use managed policies instead of inline policies\.
+To learn more about validating IAM policies, see [Validating IAM policies](access_policies_policy-validator.md)\.

  For information about managing IAM user passwords, see [Managing passwords for IAM users](id_credentials_passwords_admin-change-user.md),